Heading Off the Dreaded Cramp!

 This fluid shift reverses upon standing up.
 The blood volume contracts back by the same amount, as fluid shifts back to the extravascular compartment.

 These erect-to-supine-to-erect changes in blood volume take just a few minutes.
 As fluid moves back and forth between compartments, levels of common salts also change, depending on the direction of movement.
 As fluid moves into a compartment, the electrolyte levels in that compartment will fall.
 As fluid moves out, the electrolytes become more concentrated.
 This dilution/concentration phenomenon, based on fluid movement, also affects albumin.
 This is important as, though not an electrolyte, albumin plays a key part in fluid mechanics.
-For example, serum albumin is ~8% lower when lying supine than when standing, as it has been diluted by movement of fluid from the intravascular to the extracellular compartment.
+For example, serum albumin is ~8% lower when lying supine than when standing, as it has been diluted by movement of fluid from the extracellular to the intravascular compartment.

 These changing salt (electrolyte) and albumin levels affect electrical conductivity—the impulse a nerve fibre uses to stimulate a muscle cell...and, as you will see below, the stage is set for posture-related symptoms to result.